2022 WNBA Playoffs: Qualified teams, format, game schedule and more

 The 2022 WNBA Playoffs are right around the corner.
-Five WNBA teams have already clinched a spot and six others are in contention for the final three berths.
+Six WNBA teams have already clinched a spot and five others are in contention for the final two berths.
 To help you get up to speed, On Her Turf has compiled a guide with everything you need to know: which teams have qualified, the new WNBA playoff format for 2022, and a complete game schedule (with details on how to watch).

 This guide will continue to be updated so bookmark this page and check back for updates through the 2022 WNBA Playoffs.